codeforequity-at/botium-connector-fbpagereceiver/README.md

 * __Node.js and NPM__
 * a __Facebook Messenger__ chatbot, and a facebook developer account with administrative rights
-* a __Redis__ instance (free tier for example from [redislabs](https://redislabs.com/) will do as a starter)
+* a __Redis__ instance (Cloud hosted free tier for example from [redislabs](https://redislabs.com/) will do as a starter)
 * a __project directory__ on your workstation to hold test cases and Botium configuration

 ## Install and Run the Botium webhook service

+The Botium webhook service is responsible for receiving part, gots messages from Messenger, and puts them into Redis.

-The Botium webhook service is running outside of Botium as a background service, as it has to be always-on - otherwise Facebook servers will quit transmitting messages to it.
+It is running outside of Botium as a background service, as it has to be always-on - otherwise Facebook servers will quit transmitting messages to it.

 Installation with NPM: